Best Foot Forward

 Intermediate training schedule

 Intermediate level walking requires an increased level of fitness and condition.
 It’s really beneficial to incorporate other exercises and activities into your schedule.
-This will help to limit the possibility of overuse injuries and keep you motivated.
+This will help to limit the possibility of training injuries and introducing other forms of exercise will keep you motivated!

 This plan will help you prepare for distances of 20 miles or more and progressing onto multi-day trekking.
 At this level of walking it is likely that many of your trekking will be on hills, fells and mountain paths.

-In general, hill and mountain weather can change very rapidly and is usually wetter, windier and colder than the lower area in that vicinity.
+In general, hill and mountain weather can change very rapidly and is usually wetter, windier and colder than the lower level areas even in the same vicinity.
 It’s really important that you prepare for each training session and let someone know your intended route and expected time of return.